crsuzh/SwissRN/content/institutions/index.md

 Nina | 23

 ## How to join
-We expect that institutions seeking membership of SwissRN will want to develop capacity to deliver a research improvement strategy, and to work with SwissRN to develop a strategy for ensuring the sustainability of the Network in the medium- and long-term, and to build a community of institutions focused on research improvement.
+We expect that institutions seeking membership of SwissRN will want to develop capacity to deliver a research improvement strategy, and to work with SwissRN to develop a strategy for ensuring the sustainability of SwissRN in the medium- and long-term, and to build a community of institutions focused on research improvement.

-If you would like to become a supporter of the Swiss Reproducibility Network, please send us an email to [Simon Schwab](mailto:simon.schwab@uzh.ch) with subject "Subject".
+Interested institutions please contact [Eva Furrer](mailto:eva.furrer@uzh.ch).

 It makes use of a variety of open source projects including: